-Expired domain crawler tutorial – 175 TF10+ domains in one day [Guru Plan]
+Expired Domain crawler tutorial – 175 TF10+ domains in one day [Guru Plan]

 The crawler works differently from the way the DomCop expires lists work.
 Instead of finding expired domains and seeing if they have great back links, the crawler finds great broken back links and finds if the domain is available.